Washington DC Whistleblower Attorney

 Experienced Whistleblower Attorneys

-A Washington DC whistleblower attorney from the Federal Practice Group has helped many people just like you work through very difficult workplace-related issues.
+Our Washington DC whistleblower attorney has helped many people just like you work through very difficult workplace-related issues.
 Many people come to us with questions about whistleblower laws and other business matters.
-If you have questions about the rights of whistleblowers, or need legal representation for upcoming litigation, call our law firm now.
-When meeting with potential clients, it is not uncommon for them to ask us questions such as:
+If you have questions about the rights of whistleblowers, or need legal representation for upcoming litigation, call the Federal Practice Group today.

 It is unlawful for employers to take adverse actions against employees because they have acted in whistleblowing or participated in another activity protected under employment law.
 There are various types of activity that is protected by law, including the following: